 There is only one thing that all great shooters have in common.

 Do you know what it is?
 They spend countless hours in the gym shooting the basketball.
 Repetition after repetition in order to get muscle memory.
 This is the only thing that they all have in common.

-I wanted to start off by saying that because some people believe that they have to shoot a certain way in order to become a great shooter.
+I wanted to start off by saying that because some people believe that they have to shoot a certain way or have a certain shooting technique in order to become a great shooter.
 Although, there are many things that great shooters have in common, they all have their differences.

 In this post we´re going to be talking about some of the non-negotiables in your shooting form.
 They will help you become better at shooting the basketball and to become a better basketball player.

 We have set aside 5 tips for shooting that we would consider necessary, and that many great shooters have in common.
 Outside of these tips, we believe it is important that you listen to your body.
 We will get to what that means in a different post.

 Tip #1- Always have your hand under the ball when you shoot.

 This seems like a fairly obvious one, but we’ll break down exactly what we mean.

 Many times a messed up shot could be improved simply by changing where your hands (shooting hand and off hand) lay on the ball before you shoot.

 Some shooters have a tendency to have the ball in front of your hand, instead of the ball laying down on your hand.